trollfot/dolmen.thumbnailer/src/dolmen/thumbnailer/README.txt

 Access and security
 ===================

 The thumbnails are generated and stored.
-Logically, now, we want to publish them.
-In order to make them accessible through an URL, `dolmen.thumbnailer` provides a traverser based on `dolmen.file.access.FilePublisher`::
+Logically, we now want to publish the thumbnails in order to make them accessible through a URL.
+The `dolmen.thumbnailer` provides a traverser based on `dolmen.file.access.FilePublisher`::

   >>> from zope.component import getMultiAdapter